jtmiclat/tippecanoe-docker/README.md

 ## Explanation

 This is a multistage docker build of [felt's fork of tippecanoe](https://github.com/felt/tippecanoe).

-It is built on top of `ubuntu:22.04` docker image
+It is built on top of `ubuntu:22.04` docker image.

+Feel free to update or pass `TIPPACANOE_VERSION` arg to use a specific version of tippecanoe.